jenkinsci/jenkins-infra-test-plugin/README.md

-# jenkins-infra-test
+# jenkins-infra-💣

-Used only for testing the Jenkins Project infrastructure is working correctly for release and mirroring Anyone can request access to this plugin via repository-permission-updater if they're working in this area
+Used only for 💣ing the Jenkins Project infrastructure is working correctly for release and mirroring Anyone can request access to this plugin via repository-permission-updater if they're working in this area